Think-aloud interviews: A tool for exploring student statistical reasoning: Case studies

-On the other hand, student responses for questions that permit some causal conclusions were mixed, and demonstrated confusion about randomization and confounding.
-In responses to \qname{candy-test} (3 of 6 correct), one student conflated random sampling with random assignment, while another noticed random assignment but still thought there were confounding variables.
-Responses to \qname{diet-pills} (7 of 12 correct) showed similar confusion about the purposes of random sampling vs. random assignment.
-For \qname{vitamin-c}, all 5 students incorrectly answered that correlation does not imply causation.
-One student thought there could still be confounding variables, while others seemed to believe that correlation could never imply causation, a belief also expressed in response to \qname{candy-test}: \begin{itemize} \item ``When can we ever say something causes something else?'' (\qname{candy-test}) \item ``I think the word `causes' is too strong... my friend who's a stats major always tells me you can't say this causes that---there's always other factors'' (\qname{vitamin-c}) \item ``Usually [you] can't assume causation'' (\qname{vitamin-c}) \end{itemize}
+The incorrect responses to \qname{font-test} (three of six correct) indicated misunderstandings beyond mere reliance on the mantra ``correlation is not causation'': one student conflated random sampling with random assignment (Student 14), and another thought of possible confounding factors and did not notice the random assignment (Student 15), while the third noticed random assignment but still thought there were confounding variables (Student 16).
+Of the three correct responses, two showed an understanding that random assignment allows for causal claims, but the third wrongly justified the causal claim with random sampling (Student 17).
+For the revised \qname{clinical-trial}, all five students incorrectly answered that correlation does not imply causation, which reinforced our suspicion that correct answers to the original version stemmed from the plausibility of vitamin C treatment rather than from understanding statistical concepts.
+One student thought there could still be confounding variables (Student 16), while another seemed to believe that correlation could never imply causation (Student 17), a belief also expressed in response to \qname{font-test}: \begin{itemize} \item ``When can we ever say something causes something else?'' (\qname{font-test}, Student 14) \item ``I think the word `causes' is too strong... my friend who's a stats major always tells me you can't say this causes that---there's always other factors'' (\qname{clinical-trial}, Student 14) \end{itemize}

-Class administration data corroborates the think-aloud results; the responses observed in think-alouds do not appear to be restricted to those students who participated in interviews.
-Each of the questions was completed by at least 80 students in post-tests.
-The majority of these students got the correct answer when causal conclusions cannot be drawn (85\% for \qname{books}, 74\% for \qname{coffee-headlines}, 78\% for \qname{pools}, 66\% for \qname{fixitol-solvix}).
-Conversely, fewer students correctly answered questions that do permit some causal conclusions (49\% for \qname{diet-pills}, 48\% for \qname{candy-test}, 35\% for \qname{vitamin-c}).
-For example, of 83 students who answered \qname{candy-test} in class administration, 32 selected the distractor (C) that ``Professor Smith can't draw any conclusions from these tests because other factors, such as the amount of hours students spent studying, might also affect their exam results.''

-\subsection{Discussion}

-Results from think-alouds on correlation, causation, and experiments indicate that students are good at detecting inappropriate causal language and identifying confounding variables, but sometimes do not understand that randomized experiments remove confounding variables and allow causal conclusions to be drawn.
-Furthermore, students often confused the purpose of random assignment with random sampling.
+\subsubsection{Discussion}